-- Secured \$4.2 billion in total aggregate funding for the 2019 hurricane season. - Maintained the 3rd lowest cost as a percentage of premium of the 36 U.S. FAIR plans and wind pools in 2018 kept controllable expenses below budget for the 9th straight year. - Developed depopulation programs in 2016 that offer TWIA policyholders alternatives in the private market, resulting in the transfer of more than 19,000 policies to participating carriers in the private market.
+- Secured \$4.2 billion in total aggregate funding for the 2020 hurricane season. - Maintained the 3rd lowest cost as a percentage of premium of the 36 U.S. FAIR plans and wind pools in 2019. - Kept controllable expenses below budget for the 9th straight year. - Used 2019 net earnings to contribute \$52.6 million to the Catastrophe Reserve Trust Fund (CRTF) and pay \$45 million toward the early redemption of the Series 2014 bonds used for the payment of Hurricane Harvey claims. - Facilitated the transfer of more than 20,000 Association policies into the private market through depopulation programs developed in 2016.